Khairulazhan Khalid: Pahang

 Khairulazhan signed with Pahang in 2013, and was Dollah Salleh's third choice goalkeeper in early 2013 season but injuries to Rosfaizul Azuar Ali and Nasril Nourdin in April 2013 saw the budding goalkeeper called into action.
 Khairulazhan made his competitive first appearance for Pahang in a 2–1 league match win over T-Team on 13 April 2013.
 He came on in the 71st minute to replace injured Rosfaizul Azuar.
 On 16 April 2013, Khairulazhan made his Malaysia FA Cup debut a 0–2 victory over Sime Darby.
 In his first season at Pahang, Khairulazhan finished his first season, making 9 league appearances and 2 clean sheets.

 In his second season at Pahang, Khairulazhan continued to remain a first choice goalkeeper this season following the departure of Rosfaizul Azuar to Kuantan.
 On 17 January 2014, Khairulazhan made his Sultan Haji Ahmad Shah Cup debut against LionsXII.

 On 13 November 2014, Khairulazhan won two awards in the National Football Awards.
 He won the Best Goalkeeper Award and the Most Valuable Players Award for 2014.
 Khairulazhan is the key player in Pahang's successful season in 2014 when his club won the Malaysia FA Cup and Malaysia Cup.
 Khairulazhan made 2 clean sheets, conceded 10 goals in 6 appearances during 2015 AFC Cup campaign.
 His debut was 2–3 win against Yadanarbon on 25 February 2015.

 Selangor

 In December 2015, Khairulazhan left Pahang to sign with Selangor.
 Khairulazhan made his competitive debut for the club against Petaling Jaya Rangers on 19 February 2016 in the Malaysia FA Cup.
 He made his Super League debut in a 1–3 away win over Pahang on 27 February 2017.
 Later, he made his debut on international club tournament AFC Cup on 10 May 2016 in a 1–0 defeat to Tampines Rovers.

 On 19 April 2025, it was confirmed that Khairulazhan would leave Selangor at the end of the season, bringing his 10 years with the club to an end.

+Penang

+On 7th July 2025, Khairulazhan joined Malaysia Super League club Penang on the 2nd transfer window after leaving Selangor.